Kazmimasooma/Group-1-Disney/README.md

 3. IMDB Average Rating
 4. IMDB Total Votes (which shows how many people have rated a movie)

+While we could also include other features like Actors, Awards and Directors; these features do not have longer consistency as sometimes these people have either retired or passed away.
+These features can be important if our dataset is larger in the tens of thousands or millions.

 #### Features Preprocessing - Binning

 Firstly, the dataset we have is imbalance and noisy.
 Therefore during data preprocessing stage, the outliers were binned for better performance.